How Does Personal Injury Compensation Work?

 What Are the Main Factors that Affect my Settlement?

 Certain factors will influence the amount of money you receive from a personal injury settlement.
-In the broadest sense, the more serious the injury, the more money you will be able to receive.
+In the broadest sense, the more serious the injury and the more types of damages, the more money you will be able to receive.
 However, here are a few of the factors that will secure you a higher settlement.

 - Having an injury that has a long recovery period.